 Leonardo DiCaprio plays Dom Cobb who steals highly classified corporate secrets using something called a dream-sharing technology.
 It allows him to plant an idea to whomever he targets; in this case, a CEO.
 This ultimately made Cobb a national threat and he is offered one last job to gain redemption.
 He forms a team of hackers to do the task, but their plans are no match for their enemies who can predict their every move.

-The film is star-studded including Tom Hardy, Ellen Page, Marion Cotillard, and Joseph Gordon-Levitt, among others.
+The film is star-studded including Tom Hardy, Elliot Page, Marion Cotillard, and Joseph Gordon-Levitt, among others.
 It is definitely one of the best hacker movies on Netflix to devour when you are craving for action and an intelligently-written film.

 5. Ghost in the Shell (2020)